wilson-labs/cola/docs/index.rst

 Compositional Linear Algebra (CoLA)
 ===================================

 *CoLA  is a multiplatform framework that enables fast linear algebra operations with support for GPU acceleration and autograd.
 Want to efficiently compute eigenvalues, a matrix inverse, a log determinant, or some other matrix operation, in a framework that supports both JAX and PyTorch?
 Then CoLA is the library for you.
-If your matrix has structure -- say it can be decomposed as a Kronecker product -- then even better.
+If your matrix has structure -- say it has sparsity or can be decomposed as a Kronecker product -- then even better.
 Read on to find out more.*

 Introduction
 ------------